Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 270 will be 40% faster than the GeForce GTX 560 Ti overall, because of its greater bandwidth. (explain)
+Memory BandwidthIn theory, the Radeon R9 270 is 40% quicker than the GeForce GTX 560 Ti in general, due to its greater bandwidth. (explain)

-Pixel RateThe Radeon R9 270 is a little bit (more or less 9%) more effective at full screen anti-aliasing than the GeForce GTX 560 Ti, and capable of handling higher screen resolutions while still performing well. (explain)
+Pixel RateThe Radeon R9 270 will be a little bit (more or less 9%) more effective at full screen anti-aliasing than the GeForce GTX 560 Ti, and also will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison